-Very few schedule changes will be allowed after students sign up for/enter a course.
-Students may add or drop music classes during the last week of a course marking period only with parent and administrative approval.
-The schedule change, if approved, will start at the beginning of the next marking period.
+Due to limited sections and high numbers of students within those sections, very few schedule changes will be allowed after students sign up for/enter a course.
+Students may add or drop music classes-only with parent and administrative approval.